-Sauteed Brown Sugar Bacon Garlic Green Beans is an insanely delicious side dish – sweet, garlicky with bits of candied bacon in every bite.
+Sauteed Brown Sugar Bacon Garlic Green Beans make for an insanely delicious side dish - sweet, garlicky with bits of candied bacon in every bite.
 EVERYONE will ask for seconds!

 I can't believe I've never added bacon while cooking green beans!
 It is the ONLY way I'm ever going to eat beans.
 There is no other way to tell you how good these sauteed brown sugar bacon garlic green beans except to just tell you!